youngershen/django-easy-validator/README.md

 the unique_against validator check weather the given value column exists in the database and against the third parameter.

+### unblank

+unblank make the given field must be a none-blank string, it could be empty, but if it is not empyt, it should be a unblank string.

+the rule indicates the given field shoud be empty string or it should be a none-empty string, like '\r\n\r\n' it will return a
+False, becaus  '\r\n' is A **empty** string, the '' wille return True, because it is a normal empty string.

 ## Advanced Topic

 ### Custom Validation Rules